5 Steps To Creating a Sleep Routine that Actually Works for You

 During this time, it's also a good idea to disconnect from all devices - try adjusting your device's setting so it turns on the do-not-disturb and/or bedtime modes automatically at the same time each night or if you're really tempted, try placing devices in a different room.

-You could even try a few other relaxation techniques like stretching, lighting candles (be sure to put them out before going to bed), journaling or listening to calming music to clear your mind and bring it into a state that supports sleep.
+You could even try a few relaxation techniques like stretching, lighting candles (be sure to put them out before going to bed), journaling, or listening to calming music to clear your mind and bring it into a state that supports sleep.

-Of course, every pre-bed routine should also include prayer, worship/devotion and meditation.
-This is an incredible way to end your day with God, give Him your burdens/worries and cleanse your soul of the day's messes.
+Of course, every pre-bed routine should also include prayer, worship/devotion, and meditation.
+This is an incredible way to end your day with God, give Him your burdens and worries, and cleanse your soul of the day's messes.

 Follow the same routine each night, and eventually, your brain will begin recognizing the things you do as signals that it’s time to fall asleep.